Pauline Merrill, MD, FASRS – Emeritus

 Pauline T. Merrill, M.D., is a nationally recognized specialist in the medical and surgical treatment of diseases of the retina and vitreous.
 She also has particular expertise in the treatment of uveitis.
-Dr. Merrill is an Assistant Professor in the Department of Ophthalmology at Rush University Medical Center in Chicago and a partner at Illinois Retina Associates.
+Dr. Merrill is an Associate Professor in the Department of Ophthalmology at Rush University Medical Center in Chicago.

 A native of Memphis, Tennessee, Dr. Merrill graduated from Princeton University with a B.A. degree in biology.
 She earned her medical degree from the Washington School of Medicine in St. Louis, Missouri, where she also completed a master’s degree in biomedical sciences.
-Dr. Merrill completed an internship in internal medicine at Good Samaritan Hospital and an ophthalmology residency at Duke University Eye Center in Durham, N.C.
+Dr. Merrill completed an internship in internal medicine at Good Samaritan Hospital in Portland, Oregon, and an ophthalmology residency at Duke University Eye Center in Durham, N.C.
 She went on to complete a fellowship in vitreoretinal surgery at the Cullen Eye Institute at Baylor College of Medicine in Houston, Texas, after which she joined Illinois Retina in 1997.
-She is certified by the American Board of Ophthalmology.

 A highly regarded clinical researcher, Dr. Merrill has been principal investigator in a number of groundbreaking clinical trials over the years.
-Recent studies have included the Photodynamic Therapy With Visudyne, With Evaluation-Based Retreatment (CLOVER) Study, which she designed, and the NEI-sponsored MUST study.
+Recent studies have included NEI-sponsored MUST, POINT, and MERIT studies, as well as industry-sponsored trials of new treatments for uveitis including adalimumab and intravitreal sirolimus.

 Clinical Trials/Research Studies

 - Principal Investigator, National Eye Institute’s Multi-center Uveitis Steroid Treatment Trial (MUST)

 - Principal Investigator, Vitrase Trial for Vitreous Hemorrhage